®

 5x

-higher in-hospital mortality rate
+higher in-hospital mortality rate2

 13

-day increase in hospital length of stay
+day increase in hospital length of stay2

 5x